rsinger86/drf-typed-views/README.md

 ## Inspiration

-I first came across type annotations for validation in APIStar, which has since evolved into an APItoolkit.
-This pattern was also introduced and used by [Hug](https://hugapi.github.io/hug/) and [Molten](https://github.com/Bogdanp/molten) (I believe in that order).
-Furthermore, I've borrowed ideas from FastAPI, specifically its use of default values to declare additional validation rules.
+I first came across type annotations for validation in [API Star](https://github.com/encode/apistar), which has since evolved into an OpenAPI toolkit.
+This pattern was also offered by [Hug](https://hugapi.github.io/hug/) and [Molten](https://github.com/Bogdanp/molten) (I believe in that order).
+Furthermore, I've borrowed ideas from [FastAPI](https://github.com/tiangolo/fastapi), specifically its use of default values to declare additional validation rules.
 Finally, this [blog post](https://instagram-engineering.com/types-for-python-http-apis-an-instagram-story-d3c3a207fdb7) from Instagram's engineering team showed me how decorators can be used to implement these features on view functions.

 ## Motivation

 While REST Framework's ModelViewSets and ModelSerializers are very productive when building out CRUD resources, I've felt less productive in the framework when developing other types of operations.
-Serializers are a powerful and flexible way to validate incoming request data, but are not as self-documenting as the type annotation approach.
-Furthermore, the Django ecosystem is hugely productive and I see no reason why REST Framework cannot also take advantage of Python 3 features, just like the libraries and frameworks mentioned above.
+Serializers are a powerful and flexible way to validate incoming request data, but are not as self-documenting as type annotations.
+Furthermore, the Django ecosystem is hugely productive and I see no reason why REST Framework cannot take advantage of more Python 3 features.

 ## How It Works: Simple Usage

 For many cases, you can rely on some implicit behavior for how different parts of the request (URL path variables, query parameters, body) map to the parameters of a view function/method.

-*The value of a view parameter will come from...*
+The value of a view parameter will come from...
-- a URL path variable if that path variable and the view argument have the same name, **or**:
+- the URL path if the path variable and the view argument have the same name, *or*:
-- the request body if the view argument is annotated using a class from a supported library for complex object validation (Pydantic, TypeSystem), **or**
+- the request body if the view argument is annotated using a class from a supported library for complex object validation (Pydantic, TypeSystem), *or*
 - a query parameter with the same name, if neither of the first rules apply

-Furthermore, the parameter is required, unless a default value is given.
+Unless a default value is given, the parameter is **required** and a `ValidationError` will be raised if it is not set.

 ## How It Works: Advanced Usage